 - How do I target my voice to a specific app or app command?

 - Can I use voice to command things out the holographic frame on HoloLens?

-For applications that want to take advantage of the customized audio input processing options provided by HoloLens, it is important to understand the various audio stream categories your app can consume.
-Windows 10 supports several different stream categories and HoloLens makes use of three of these to enable custom processing to optimize the microphone audio quality tailored for speech, communication and other which can be used for ambient environment audio capture (i.e. "camcorder") scenarios.
+For applications that want to take advantage of the customized audio input processing options provided by HoloLens, it's important to understand the various audio stream categories your app can consume.
+Windows 10 supports several different stream categories and HoloLens makes use of three of these to enable custom processing to optimize the microphone audio quality tailored for speech, communication, and other, which can be used for ambient environment audio capture (that is, "camcorder") scenarios.

-- The AudioCategory_Speech stream category is customized for the HoloLens (Windows) speech engine and provides it with a 16kHz 24bit mono stream of the user's voice.
-This category can be used by 3rd party speech engines if needed.
+- The AudioCategory_Speech stream category is customized for the HoloLens (Windows) speech engine and provides it with a 16-kHz 24-bit mono stream of the user's voice.
+This category can be used by third-party speech engines if needed.

 HoloLens 2 supports multiple languages.
 Keep in mind that speech commands will always run in the system's display language even if multiple keyboards are installed or if apps attempt to create a speech recognizer in a different language.

 If you're having any issues using "select" and "Hey Cortana", try moving to a quieter space, turning away from the source of noise, or by speaking louder.
 At this time, all speech recognition on HoloLens is tuned and optimized specifically to native speakers of United States English.

 For the Windows Mixed Reality Developer Edition release 2017, the audio endpoint management logic will work fine (forever) after logging out and back in to the PC desktop after the initial HMD connection.
 Before that first sign out/in event after going through WMR OOBE, the user could experience various audio functionality issues ranging from no audio to no audio switching depending on how the system was set up before connecting the HMD for the first time.

 Voice input in MRTK (Mixed Reality Toolkit) for Unity